Gramm-Leach-Bliley Information Sheet

 1) Information Security Policy Coordinator

-Steve Machuga, Director of Administrative Systems, Ganesan Ravishanker, Director of Technical Support Services and Karen Hook, Associate Director of the Financial Aid Office will serve as GLB Coordinators.
+Steve Machuga, Director of Administrative Systems, will serve as the GLB Coordinator.
 Due to the wide variety of issues necessary in an effective GLB program, it is important that Wesleyan have these three representatives.
 Steve Machuga represents all Administrative Systems across campus.
 Ganesan Ravishanker is responsible for the technical aspects of network and computer security.
 Karen Hook represents the Financial Aid office.
 The GLB Lead Coordinator will take the lead in answering any questions concerning Wesleyan’s GLB program and working closely with the University Counsel’s office to implement Wesleyan’s Plan.
 The Coordinators will also interact with relevant University Departments to facilitate safeguarding measures.
 All general questions regarding Wesleyan’s Plan should be directed to Steve Machuga, firstname.lastname@example.org .

 2) Risk Identification and Evaluation of Current Safeguards